 Sometimes, the best way to spend a morning is to sip a delicious cup of coffee or tea, while snacking on breakfast at a cozy local spot.
 When you’re in the mood to enjoy a few hours kicking back, or you simply want to grab a tasty cup of java to go, Winnetka and Glencoe have plenty of local gems sure to have what you’re looking for.
 For a true local experience you won’t get anywhere else, try a beloved neighborhood spot like Meg’s Cafe, Hometown Coffee & Juice, or Reprise Coffee Roasters.

-Interested in learning more about Glencoe and Winnetka?
-Be sure to read up on these wonderful communities’ housing and market stats using our handy guides, available here and here.
 Want to talk to an expert who knows the North Shore inside and out?
-Get in touch with your local Baird & Warner agent today!
+Get in touch with us today!